nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 3.
 When the `FindCommand` object is executed, it combines all the predicates into a single `combinedPrediacte`.
 This predicate is then used to filter the musician list using the `Model::updateFilteredMusicianList(Predicate)` method.

+#### Design Considerations

+**Aspect: Filtering musicians by multiple categories**
+* **Alternative 1 (current design):** only allow finding musicians by four categories: name, tag, genre, and instrument.
+* **Alternative 2:** on top of the four categories, the application also supports find by email and phone.
+The reasons for us to choose alternative 1 are:
+* The four categories are the most important frequently used categories for the user to find musicians.
+A music producer (the user for our product) is more likely to remember musicians by their names, instruments, genres over their emails and phones.
+* Implementing the extra two categories is simply a repetitive task of creating two more predicates and adding them to the `FindCommandParser`.
+Hence, there is not sufficient value of implementing the extra two categories in both technical aspects and usability.

 ### Add Band Feature
 The user can add a new Band entity to the storage through the `addb` Command.